MobilizeNet/SKS/README.md

 The app was a success... but time passed and VB6 is no longer a supported platform.

-The Brown Brothers still consider this apps as a cornerstone for their business.
+The Browne Brothers still consider this app as a cornerstone for their business.

 Luckily they are in the Seattle Area and the bumped with this great company called [Mobilize.NET](https://www.mobilize.net)